Chapter 6: Zannor

 "So…" Zannor finally started to break the long awkward silence between them.

 "Why'd you leave?
 You just disappeared without a trace or a word to anyone.
-Where'd you go?" she asked with a little bitterness in her tone.
+Where'd you go?" she asked with bitterness in her tone, as if she took his disappearance personally.
+But he knew his absence wasn't devastating to her.

 "That's alright.
 I have all eternity to hear why you abandoned your family for no reason at all."

-"It's not like that, Faye," Zannor defended himself to her, not liking her attitude with him.
+"It's not like that, Faye," Zannor defended himself to her, not fond of her attitude.
 "I didn't just up and leave because I wanted to.
-I had no choice in the matter."
+I had no choice."
 She went quiet again and he sighed in disgust while looking away from her.
+He could read her thoughts and opinions about him just by her expressions and tones.
 "You haven't changed a bit.
 You going to try and turn this around on me too, Faye?
-You want to blame all of the world's problems on me again?"
+Because all of this is my fault, isn't it?"

 "Oh please.
 No one took you.
-Don't get your hair all tied in a knot."
+Don't be so melodramatic."

 "Well, what if I was?"